 The synovium is a thin membrane lining the joint and contains synovial cells.
 These cells produce joint fluid to lubricate and keep the joint healthy.

 When we inject hydrogel into the knee joint, it is taken up by the synovial cells and forms a new joint lining.
-This new lining reduces the knee’s inflammation, leading to less pain.
+This new lining reduces knee joint inflammation, leading to less pain.
 The gel also produces cushioning and lubrication.
+Forming a new joint lining can take up to four weeks.

 A New Laboratory study supports Arthrosamid gel mechanism of action theory

 A new study examined how Arthrosamid works in knee arthritis.
 Scientists performed biopsies of the knee after an Arthrosamid injection.
 They found that the gel was taken up by the cells lining the joint, also called the synovial cells.
-These cells made a new ‘pseudo’ joint lining.
+These cells made a new ‘pseudo’ joint lining or barrier.

 Evidence in Knee Osteoarthritis

-Firstly, two promising studies published about ten years ago showed that hydrogel injected in arthritis knees showed excellent results starting at four weeks and continuing until 26 weeks.
-Follow-up studies show this effect persists for up to 1 year or longer.
+First, two promising studies published about ten years ago showed that hydrogel injected in arthritis knees showed excellent results starting at four weeks and continuing until 26 weeks.
+Follow-up studies showed this effect persisted for years.

-Moreover, a randomised controlled trial between Arthrosamid and hyaluronic acid in people with knee arthritis showed similar improvements at one year.
-However, in younger (70 years) and slimmer patients, Arthosamid performed better than hyaluronic acid.
+A further randomised controlled trial between Arthrosamid and hyaluronic acid in people with knee arthritis showed similar improvements at one year.
+However, in younger (70 years) and slimmer patients and patients with a large effusion, Arthosamid performed better than hyaluronic acid.
+In this study, Arthrosamid had an overall 73% positive response rate to Arthrosamid gel in this RCT.
+But this response is dependent on age, with younger patients doing much better:

 - <60 years: 94%